-Copyright 2015, American Bankers Association.
-CUSIP data in this Official Statement are provided by CUSIP Global Services LLC managed on behalf of the American Bankers Association by Standard and Poor's Financial Services LLC, a subsidiary of The McGraw-Hill Companies, Inc. The CUSIP numbers listed above are being provided solely for the convenience of the holders of the 2015B Bonds at the time of issuance of the 2015B Bonds and the Authority does not make any representation with respect to such numbers or undertake any responsibility for the accuracy of such numbers.
-CUSIP numbers may be changed after the issuance of the 2015B Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of the 2015B Bonds.
+&lt;sup>† Copyright 2015, American Bankers Association.
+CUSIP data in this Official Statement are provided by CUSIP Global Services LLC managed on behalf of the American Bankers Association by S&P Capital IQ.
+The CUSIP numbers listed above are being provided solely for the convenience of the holders of the 2016A Bonds at the time of issuance of the 2016A Bonds and the Authority does not make any representation with respect to such numbers or undertake any responsibility for the accuracy of such numbers.
+CUSIP numbers may be changed after the issuance of the 2016A Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of the 2016A Bonds.

-THE ILLINOIS STATE TOLL HIGHWAY AUTHORITY 2700 OGDEN AVENUE DOWNERS GROVE, ILLINOIS 60515-1703 (630) 241-6800
+THE ILLINOIS STATE TOLL HIGHWAY AUTHORITY 2700 Ogden Avenue Downers Grove, Illinois 60515-1703 (630) 241-6800